 open/close all folders

-- Hansel and Gretel in Black Lagoon holds this as their life philosophy, believing they're immortal as long as they keep killing.
+- Hansel and Gretel in Black Lagoon hold this as their life philosophy, believing they're immortal as long as they keep killing.
 Balalaika disabuses them of the notion.
 Violently.

 - In Yu-Gi-Oh!, during the Waking the Dragons arc, the loser of a game in the Seal of Orichalcos has their soul taken away to be used to fuel the Great Leviathan.
 At one point, Yami loses a duel and Little Yugi heroically sacrifices himself, taking Yami's place and resulting in a Heroic BSOD for the latter.
 They both get better.